cap-js/docs/java/cds-data.md

 For changes in the associations, when association data is present in both images, even if key values are different, the `change()` method will always be called for the content of the association traversing it value-by-value.
 In case data is absent in one of them, the `added()` or `removed()` will be called instead.

 Several visitors added to the `CdsDiffProcessor` are called one by one, but you should not expect the guaranteed order of the calls for them.
-Consider them as an independent beings.
+Consider them as an independent.

-:::danger Immutable Data
+:::danger Immutable data
 Do not modify the state of the images inside the visitors.
 Consider the data presented to it immutable.
 :::

 ### Filtering for DiffVisitor

-Element filters are useful if you want to extract some common condition out of your visitor implementation so that you do not have to branch in all methods of your visitor.
+Element filters are useful if you want to extract some common condition out of your visitor implementation so that you don't have to branch in all methods of your visitor.

 As a general rule, you may assume that element filter is called at least once for each changed value you have in your image and the visitor supplied next to the filter is called for elements where the element filter condition is evaluated to `true`.